Heart failure

 Cathleen wondered whether her anaemia had gone undiagnosed because the GP couldn’t see how pale she was during a telephone appointment.

-Continuity of care was seen as important, with some people saying they tried to always see the same GP about their heart condition whenever possible so they wouldn’t have to explain their history to a different doctor every time they went to an appointment.
+Continuity of care was seen as important, with some people saying they tried to always see the same GP about their heart condition whenever possible so that they wouldn’t have to explain their history to a different doctor every time they went to an appointment.

 Philip always sees the same GP about his heart so that the GP gets to know him and his condition and Philip doesn’t have to retell his story to different professionals.